+- Workers are able to explain how they communicate with other workers, other locations and others who do not work directly for the business on health and safety matters. - Workers perceive that leaders communicate effectively and can give examples of when they have done this (this might include communication around changes in the business, different methods or tools for work, incidents that have occurred elsewhere in the business, or communication around how well the business is performing against goals). - Workers perceive that leaders listen to them when they communicate, and can give examples.
+For example, concerns over the risks to operators and drivers when loading in the weather (exposure to getting cold and wet and to UV radiation) resulted in the business installing an all-weather gantry roof. - Workers can explain what information they need from others, and what they can and need to share with others external to the business. - Workers are able to explain the purpose and content of any documentation that may be available - Workers can explain how to raise issues or concerns and can articulate what the business will do about them. - Workers express a level of trust or confidence that issues, ideas and even bad news will be handled well by the business, and are able to give examples of when this has occurred - or why they feel this way.

+- Leaders understand the worker demographics and can give examples of when they have accounted for literacy and language levels, cultural diversity and levels of experience when communicating.
+This may include liaisons with local community leaders such as iwi or church groups as it is recognised that many of their staff are recruited through referrals from relatives currently employed in the yard. - Leaders know what to do when a issues is raised and there is consistency across leader's approaches. - Leaders share information and learnings with others and can describe the approaches they take to such communication. - Leaders can explain why it is important to respond positively even to bad news - and are able to give examples of when they have done this.

+The business communicates health and safety learnings to the wider business community, and provides opportunities for sharing health and safety improvements in their industry.
+For example, through taking part in industry forums or hosting or promoting contractor safety events.

+The business actively looks for barriers to effective communication such as literacy, language, access to information, access to meetings and takes steps to overcome these.
+For example, where literacy issues exist the business provides literacy training.
+Where cultural differences exist, the business invests in cultural awareness training and education.

-Assessment Evidence Interviews with workers Workers can explain how to raise issues or concerns and can articulate what the business will do about them.
-Workers express a level of trust or confidence that issues, ideas and even bad news will be handled well by the business, and are able to give examples of when this has occurred - or why they feel this way.
-Workers have opportunities to raise issues and ideas in alternate ways that are independent of line manager influence.
-There are a range of methods for reporting and raising issues - confidentially, written, verbal, electronic.
-The process (formal or informal) for raising issues and for issue resolution is understood by workers.
-The business communicates and Interviews with leaders Leaders understand the worker demographics and can give examples of when they have accounted for literacy and language levels, cultural diversity and levels of experience when communicating.
-Leaders know what to do when an issues is raised and there is consistency across leader's approaches.
-Leaders share information and learnings with others and can describe the approaches they shares information with contractors and suppliers, and communicates performance with them.
-Whakataki A leading business The business communicates health and safety learnings to the wider business community, and provides opportunities for sharing health and take to such communication.
-Leaders can explain why it is important to respond positively even to bad news - and are able to give examples of when they have done this.
-Examples of a variety of physical communications safety improvements in their industry.
-The businesses actively looks for barriers to effective communication and takes steps to overcome these.
-Documentation Examples of a variety of physical communications are available and these may include more innovative methods such as posters, videos, emails, communication plans, alerts or apps.
-Examination of the physical communication shows that the intended audience is clearly identified and the communication is appropriate for that audience - this will be evidenced by examining the language, style and tone relevant to the audience needs.
-The messages in the communications are consistent and in line with the observed behaviors and activities of workers and leaders.
-Where communication is provided, there is a method to verify that it has been understood.
+- Examples of a variety of physical communications are available and these may include more innovative methods such as posters, videos, emails, communication plans, alerts or apps. - Examination of the physical communication shows that the intended audience is clearly identified and the communication is appropriate for that audience - this will be evidenced by examining the language, style and tone relevant to the audience needs. - The messages in the communications are consistent and in line with the observed behaviours and activities of workers and leaders. - Where communication is provided, there is a method to verify that it has been understood.
 This can be evidenced in a multitude of ways (from asking to testing).

-Evidone